Search warrant: Canada

 To get a warrant, police must present a judge with an ITO (information to obtain) form that contains reasonable and probable grounds to believe an offence has been or is being committed and that the authorization sought will afford evidence of that offence.
 This hearing is ex parte, meaning only the crown is present.
 This fact obliges the police to include any known facts that hurt their application.

-After a search the occupants have a copy of the warrant and may get hold of the ITO through crown disclosure if the occupant(s) are charged.
-There are numerous different warrant procedures in the Criminal Code, some have specific requirements such as being served during daytime or having a named supervising officer present in the case of a home search.
-If these (see link) requirements are not met by the police the evidence found may become inadmissible against the accused at trial.
+After a search the occupants receive a copy of the warrant and may receive a copy of the ITO through crown disclosure if the occupant(s) are charged.
+There are numerous warrant procedures in the Criminal Code.
+Some have specific requirements such as being served during daytime or having a named supervising officer present in the case of a home search.
+If these requirements are not met by the police the evidence found may become inadmissible against the accused at trial.

-India

-Under section 93 of IPC, a search warrant can be issued by a court if: